 brown.
 If rain is in the forecast, cover them or bring them indoors, until

 Cut the tops off the onion, to about an inch from the bulb.
 Trim off dried

-Place bulbs loosely on a surface out of direct sunlight.
-The area should
+Place bulbs loosely on a table or counter, out of direct sunlight.
+The area

 Cure bulbs for an additional 2 -3 weeks.